 Mondays, 3:00 p.m. - 6:00 p.m. - Ted Adcock Community Center.
 535 Kelly Avenue, Half Moon Bay

 Drop-in patients will be accommodated, but pre-registration is encouraged for a faster testing experience.
 Tests are free, but providing insurance information will help limit the City and County costs for the testing.
-There should be no co-pay or cost share.
+Per California law, there should be no co-pay or cost share.
 Please wear a mask and maintain social distance from others outside of your household.
-You must wait at least 20 minutes after eating, drinking or smoking to take the test.
 All testing takes place outdoors, so please dress accordingly and be prepared for cool coastside weather.

 After a Test: What’s Next?